NSW control guideline for public health units

 In the context of the current outbreak, groups at increased risk of severe disease do not necessarily align with those at increased risk of acquiring mpox.
 Evidence on severe disease outcomes are limited but occur more frequently among people who are unvaccinated (30).

-Immunocompromised individuals, including those with HIV infection that is not well-controlled (CD4 count <200 cells/μL), are also believed to be at higher risk of severe disease (40-42).
+Immunocompromised individuals, including those with HIV infection that is not well-controlled (CD4 count <200 cells/µL), are at higher risk of severe disease (40-42).

 Clade I outbreaks have recorded severe outcomes in children, especially children (younger than 10 years).
 This could be related to the cessation of smallpox vaccination, prolonged close contact with family members or caregivers who are cases and in endemic countries due to malnutrition and co-infections (43-46).
 Pregnant women and their foetus may also be at increased risk as vertical transmission has been recorded (21).